sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 The project is technologically feasible given the available resources and technical infrastructure.
 Access to the necessary clinical, demographic, and hospital admission data is realistic, and the machine learning techniques proposed, such as Random Forest, XGBoost, and deep learning methods, are well-suited to creating robust predictive models.

 The hospital’s technological infrastructure should be capable of supporting the integration of the predictive model through APIs into its existing Electronic Health Record (EHR) systems.
-This integration will allow healthcare professionals to access predictions in real time, ensuring informed and timely decision-making.
+This integration will allow healthcare professionals to access predictions in real-time, ensuring informed and timely decision-making.

 Key technological factors supporting feasibility include: